jeacovy/jeacovy/README.md

 Before reading, do note the that majority of my constributions has been within private repos.
 I intend on changing that this years. **#OpenSource** 🥑

-- On that note, I am **currently looking for open sources projects to contribute to/help maintain**.
-Please reach out to me on Twitter to connect.

 ###### **Overall contributions in the last 30 days:**
 [![](https://activity-graph.herokuapp.com/graph?username=jeacovy&theme=xcode)](https://git.io/SauravMukherjee44)